IMPORTANT WARNING:

 How should this medicine be used?

 Bedaquiline comes as a tablet to take by mouth with water.
-It is usually taken with food once a day for 2 weeks and then three times a week for 22 weeks.
+It is usually taken with food once a day for 2 weeks and then three times a week for at least 22 weeks.
 When you are taking bedaquiline three times a week, allow at least 48 hours between doses.
 Take bedaquiline at the same time of day and on the same days of the week every week.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take bedaquiline exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If you or your child are unable to swallow the 20 mg tablet whole, you may break them in half on the score mark.